-March isn't the best time of year to visit the cabin, there's too much risk for early spring snow storms, and none of the foliage is particularly beautiful yet.
-Looking out over the view, it seems desolate.
+March wasn't the best time of year to visit the cabin, there's too much risk for early spring snow storms, and none of the foliage is particularly beautiful yet.
+Looking out over the view, it seemed desolate.
+Painfully isolated.

 Everyone accepted my invitation.
 In any other situation, the surprise would be welcome, instead it just filled my stomach with dread.

-You need to do this though, I keep telling myself.
+You need to do this though, I kept telling myself.
 You need to figure it out.

 The grey clouds began to gather as people began to arrive.
-Olly was first, he struck me as the sort of person who always arrives first to anything.
+Olly was first, he struck me as the sort of person who always arrives first to everything.
 Out of everyone arriving, I knew Olly the least, but he seemed the most like me.
 Quiet, sticking to the fringes.
 I barely knew how he even knew all of us, he was one of those people who would show up not as much as some, but more than others.

 I looked up.
 He looked over.
 We stood in silence for what felt like an hour, before he laughed nervously.

-There are times when I try to imagine what he saw, when I force myself into the position he had to be in.
-Before I go to bed I close my eyes and he is walking down the forest path behind my house.
-I imagine him catching a glimpse of dead flesh.
+After Jenny died, there were times when I try to imagine what he saw.
+Before I went to bed I would close my eyes and he is walking down the forest path behind my house.
+I imagined him catching a glimpse of dead flesh.
 Maybe he thought she was sleeping.

-I walk his path in my dreams a lot.
-I never am able to make it to the end like he did.
+I walked his path in my dreams a lot.
+I was never able to make it to the end like he did.